PraneetBose/Calulator-using-GUI/README.md

 # Calulator-using-GUI
-This time the calculator with I made has  a  UI of it own.
+This time the calculator which I made has  a  UI of it own.